How many pillows should you sleep with? We asked three sleep experts - and they all said the same thing

 Is better to sleep with one pillow or two?

-Despite the common consensus being that one pillow is definitely the way to go, there are some experts who support the use of two.
+Despite the common consensus being that one pillow is the way to go, some experts support the use of two.
 However, they stress that it's important that you use that second pillow the right way.

 Martin Seeley, sleep expert and CEO of MattressNextDay, believes that using two pillows is a great way of improving your sleep experience.
 He says, "People need to focus on how they use their pillows - they should never be placed on top of each other as this will actually hinder your sleeping experience, and cause a stiff neck in the morning."